LaPorota/Binance_Trading_Bot/README.md

 This is not a finished bot.
 It has missing implementations.

-I did it this way to make sure that whoever wants to use it understands the code and can manage it.
+I did it this way to make sure that, whoever wants to use it, understands the code and can manage it.
 Also, I think it as a starting project for freshmen.

 The bot is built using the binance API, but not websockets.
 That means that if you wanted to use it, surely within a short time of starting, binance will kick you out of the system.
-You will have to do that implementation yourself.
+You will have to do that implementation by yourself.

 Also, if you had a power or internet outage while you have an open operation, you will have to create a new sales function to make better use of your resources and re-enter the market.